 Community Services Qualification Pathways

 By completing CHCSS00081 Induction to Disability Skill Set, you will also have the option of continuing to complete the following courses through Australis.
-The number of Units of Competency required to complete these courses will likely be reduced as they may contain 1 or more of the 4 Units you will complete during this course.
-This will enable you to apply these credits to these courses, therefore, reducing the total number of units you need to complete, which will reduce the tuition fees and study time required to achieve them.
+The number of Units of Competency required to complete these courses will likely be reduced as they may contain 1 or more of the 4 units in this Skill Set.
+This will enable you to apply these credits to these courses, reducing the number of units you need to complete, which will reduce the tuition fees and study time required to achieve them.

 - CHC33015 Certificate III in Individual Support – Disability